10 Outdoor Staging Tips for Selling Your Home

 First things first: it doesn’t take much time or money to add some sizzle to your entrance, whether you’re selling a handsome colonial with a grand wrap-around porch or a modest townhome with a sliver of concrete stoop.

-“You want to give them that warm and fuzzy feeling from the moment they pull up to your house,” advises Megan Toll, a top selling agent with Toll Realty in Pennsylvania.
+“You want to give them that warm and fuzzy feeling from the moment they pull up to your house,” advises Megan Toll, a top-selling agent with the Kevin Toll Group in Pennsylvania.

 Front door